ajessu/jobeet-docs/en/the-data-model.rst

         position:     Web Developer
         location:     Paris, France
         description:  |
-          You've already developed websites with symfony and you want to work with Open-Source technologies.
+          You've already developed websites with Symfony2 and you want to work with Open-Source technologies.
 You have a minimum of 3 years experience in web development with PHP or Java and you wish to participate to development of Web 2.0 sites using the